Aepyornis: Taxonomy

 The nominate species Aepyornis titan Andrews, 1894, was placed in the separate genus Vorombe by Hansford and Turvey (2018), with A. ingens a synonym of titan.
 Aepyornis grandidieri Rowley, 1867 is an ootaxon known only from an eggshell fragment and hence a nomen dubium.
-Hansford and Truvey (2018) also found Aepyornis modestus a senior synonym of all Mullerornis nominal species, making modestus the epithet of the Mullerornis type species.
+Hansford and Turvey (2018) also found Aepyornis modestus a senior synonym of all Mullerornis nominal species, making modestus the epithet of the Mullerornis type species.
 However, later DNA studies found that Vorombe titan was indistinguishable from A. maximus, and probably represented large females of the species.

 Evolution

 Like the cassowaries, ostriches, rheas, emu and kiwis, the elephant birds were ratites; they could not fly, and their breast bones had no keel.
 Because Madagascar and Africa separated before the ratite lineage arose, Aepyornis and other elephant birds are thought to have dispersed and become flightless and gigantic in situ.
 More recently, it has been deduced from DNA sequence comparisons that the closest living relatives of elephant birds are the New Zealand kiwis, from which they were estimated to have diverged over 50 million years ago.